fbpx

 What about the relationship between a person’s original offense and subsequent ones?
 When they do commit new crimes, are people previously convicted of violent offenses more likely to commit new violent felonies upon release?

 A study on from BJS sought to answer this question by examining the correlation between a person’s original committing offense and arrests for subsequent, post-release offenses.
-Table 2 recreates a BJS table on 5-year rearrest rates for prisoners from 30 states, broken out by original and post-release offense.

 Recall that rearrests do not automatically equate to new convictions or prison terms (as evidenced in Table 1).

-No matter what an individual’s original offense, BJS found that the most serious offense for over half of all rearrested individuals were for public order offenses, which include disorderly conduct, loitering, and similar crimes.
+No matter what an individual’s original offense, the BJS found that the most serious offense for over half of all rearrested individuals were for public order offenses, which include disorderly conduct, loitering, and similar crimes.

 And while those convicted of violent crimes were more like than other individuals to be rearrested for a violent offense, they are also less likely than individuals convicted of property crimes from reoffending in the first place.